 Qualified Charitable Distribution from IRA During Lifetime

 For donors 70 1/2 or older, annual lifetime distributions up to $100,000 directly from one's IRA custodian to a public charity (some exclusions apply) are easy to do and those amounts can count toward the donor's required minimum distribution without the donor having to claim income.

 Try Free Will

-- When you get to the “Charity” portion of the will flow (about 1/3 of the way through), select “Other” in the bottom right
+- If you choose to include a bequest through Free Will to Women's Fund of Rhode Island, when you get to the “Charity” portion of the will flow (about 1/3 of the way through), select “Other” in the bottom right

 - Enter in Women's Fund of Rhode Island’s Full Legal Name & EIN (we will provide the number upon request)

 - Tell us about it!
 You'll be included in our signature Simone's Circle Planned Giving Society when you include us in your will